monitorjbl/eve-intel/README.md

 This tool sources its data from [zKillboard's API](https://zkillboard.com/) and the EVE API.
 As such, it is dependent on the uptime of these systems; if zKill goes down or becomes slow, EVE Intel may become unavailable.

-You can access a running instance of this application here: http://monitorjbl.io/eve-intel/.
+You can access a running instance of the application here: http://monitorjbl.io/eve-intel/.

 # History and Technical Stuff